Wills Power of Attorney Legal Advice How it Works Pricing

 • Immediately following the service

-Your method of payment will be determined by the funeral home who you appoint to organise the burial and funeral service.
+How you choose to pay for the cost of a funeral will be determined by the funeral home or provider of the funeral cemetery.
 You will need to pay for the following services and products:

 • Funeral director fees